 For further details on the cookies set by Google Analytics, please refer to the Google Code website.

 An IP address is the numeric address of a computer.
 The IP address recorded on website log files is the address provided by your internet service provider's equipment and not your own personal computer's address.

 Hostnames are similar in appearance to the domain names you see in URLs and email addresses.
 The hostnames recorded on website log files are those of the internet service provider's equipment that you are using to access the internet, and not your own computer's name or location.

 Your internet service provider will keep records of which customer is using any IP address or hostname at any given time, and so it is theoretically possible to trace back activity shown on any website log file to a specific individual.
 In practice, this can only be done with the explicit involvement of the internet service provider, and such a trace would therefore only take place in the event of serious criminal misuse of the internet and would be carried out by the police.

 The National Records of Scotland will not attempt to associate IP addresses and hostnames with individuals.
 In the event of serious criminal misuse of the website, the matter would be referred to the police for investigation.

-This privacy statement only covers this website (www.nrscotland.gov.uk), which is managed by National Records of Scotland.
+This privacy statement only covers this website (www.nrscotland.gov.uk) and Scotland’s Census (www.scotlandscensus.gov.uk), which are managed by National Records of Scotland.
 This statement does not cover links within this site to other websites.